 Certain areas of the Website provide you with some free text fields where you can describe to the Data Controller some information that you need to communicate to the Data Controller as required in the Forms, or otherwise allow you to post various types of content on the Website, which may contain Personal Data.

-The Data Controller asks that you do not disclose any sensitive Personal Data in these free text fields on the Website, unless it is strictly necessary.
-If you do, please mind that the Data Controller needs your explicit consent to process this sort of Personal Data (e.g., by declaring that you consent to processing in the message you write in the free text fields or posts), if you decide, nonetheless, to share it.
+The Data Controller asks that you do not disclose any particular Personal Data in these free text fields on the Website unless it is strictly necessary.
+If so, please mind that the Data Controller needs your explicit consent to process this type of Personal Data (e.g. by declaring that you consent in the free text field), if you decide, nonetheless, to share it.

 d.
 Other persons’ Personal Data